-Navigating the Global Economic Headwinds
+Navigating the Global Economic Headwinds as a Business

-by Richard Harrison, VP Sales, Freemarket
+By Richard Harrison, VP Sales, Freemarket

 “In times of economic constraints, companies that weather the storm show many similarities to a strong family.
 Outside pressures often bring businesses closer together, just like it does to a family.
 You bend and trust the people around you, and do what is right for the benefit of the group.
 That way, you will always win.” — Rich Harrison